dromero-dotcom/dromero-dotcom.github.io/proj0_NLP_Chatbot.md

 ### 1. Initial Research:
 * Researched development of chatbots from early stages (ELIZA, PARRY) to more recent examples (IKEA chatbot, Siri, etc).
-* Discovered reported problems with bias and detrimental gender stereotypes embedded in chatbots.
+* Conducted literature research to identify main problems with bias and detrimental gender stereotypes embedded in chatbots.
-* Investigated the latest developments in AI and Machine Learning to use with chatbots, e.g. the Transformer architecture (also used for ChatGPT).
+* Investigated the latest developments in AI and Machine Learning to use with chatbots, e.g. NLP and the Transformer architecture.
 * Explored different frameworks for chatbot rapid-prototyping, e.g. RASA.
-* Agreed the requirements for the application using the MoSCOw prioritisation technique.
+* Agreed the requirements for the application using the MoSCow prioritisation technique.
 * Selected the most relevant tools for assessing Usability and UX.